How To Apply Thermal Paste To A CPU

 AMD Ryzen chiplet design

-You may have seen tons of videos and articles claiming “The BEST ways to apply thermal paste.”
-But why is finding the best method so important?
-And, is there really a best method?
+You may have seen countless videos and articles claiming “The PERFECT ways to apply thermal paste.”
+But why is finding the ideal method so crucial?
+And, is there truly a perfect method?

-Well, it is important because the entire IHS needs to be covered to ensure the best possible thermal performance from the CPU.
-Not enough thermal paste could potentially throttle the performance of your computer.
+Well, it is essential because the entire IHS needs to be covered to ensure the best possible thermal performance from the CPU.
+Not enough thermal paste could potentially throttle the performance of your critical computer.

-Additionally, every processor is different.
+Additionally, every processor is unique.
 Specifically, one CPU generation differs from another.

 For instance, AMD’s Ryzen SKUs adopt a so-called “chiplet design”.
 So, rather than only one CPU die (as witnessed previously), it is divided into multiple dies (chiplets).
-This implies that the heat is emitted from diverse and multiple spots, distinguishing it completely from the way Intel processors expel heat.
+This implies that the heat is emitted from various and abundant spots, distinguishing it entirely from the way Intel processors expel heat.

 Pea Method